quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 10/05/18 - dstat

+`dstat` is a great command line tool to obtain system metrics in one command.
+I was looking for a tool to monitor IO.

+On a side note, one can use `top` and `htop` to monitor processes, `free` to check memory usage quickly, and `iftop` for detailed network monitoring.

 ### 04/04/18 - Notepad++ Add to Every Line of File

 Press Ctrl+H to bring up the Find/Replace Dialog.